 In 2005, St. Vincent de Paul was awarded the Maryland Nonprofits Seal of Excellence, validating our efforts to meet the highest standards for management, fundraising, and fiscal practices; and we have maintained this accreditation ever since.

 St. Vincent de Paul is proud of its long and distinguished history of serving those less fortunate in Baltimore.
 We embrace our roots – moving from Parish-based work to becoming one of the largest human services nonprofit in Maryland.
 We look forward to building the foundation for another 150 years of community service.
-To learn more about St. Vincent de Paul of Baltimore or to donate directly click here.

 A cancer diagnosis between the ages of 15 and 39 is eight times more common than a diagnosis during the first 15 years of life.
 In the U.S., every 8 minutes a young adult is diagnosed with cancer.
 Despite advances in early detection, treatment, and prevention, there’s been no improvement within the last 30 years in survival rates for this particular age group — and in fact, the gap between the survival rates of young adults and those of cancer patients in other age groups is widening.
 The Ulman foundation envisions a world where no young adult faces cancer alone.
 With programs that help with social isolation, fertility preservation, financial needs, and survivorship The Ulman Foundation has helped over 8,031 young adults and their loved ones.
-To learn more about the Ulman Foundation or to donate directly click here.